2 ways to prune geraniums for winter, according to gardening pros, to ensure plants stay healthy during the colder seasons

 The plants are then pruned hard in spring to stop them getting too leggy, and that will reinvigorate them to put on new growth.
 When you do this pruning in spring, the stems you cut can be used as pelargonium cuttings to grow new plants.

-David Cohen is the the CEO of Love Rose, one of the UK's largest online flower delivery services.
+David Cohen is the the CEO of Love Rose, an online flower delivery service.

 FAQs